Albemarle sells Chemetall to BASF for $3.2 billion

-Based in Frankfurt, Germany, Chemetall earned $202 million last year on $845 million in sales of products designed to protect metals from corrosion and prepare them for painting.
+Based in Germany, Chemetall earned $202 million last year on $845 million in sales of products designed to protect metals from corrosion and prepare them for painting.
+About half of the firm’s sales are in Western Europe, 30% are in North America, and 20% are in Asia.

+Until now, BASF, the world’s largest chemical firm, has stood on the sidelines during the recent spate of deal activity in the chemical sector.
+Notably, Dow Chemical and DuPont are combining in a $130 billion deal, ChemChina is buying Syngenta for $43 billion, and Bayer is seeking to acquire Monsanto.
+BASF’s last big deal was in 2010 when it bought personal care chemical maker Cognis for $3.8 billion.

+Analyst Laurence Alexander with the investment banking firm Jefferies says the Chemetall acquisition is a strong addition to BASF’s coatings portfolio.
+He expects the firm will continue to target market-leading specialty chemical add-ons.
+“Chemetall’s stable business is a good example of how BASF can use acquisitions to reduce cyclical risk in a highly uncertain environment,” he told clients in a research note.

+Albemarle CEO Luke Kissam says the Chemetall sale will provide his firm with funds to invest in higher-priority businesses and reduce debt.

-For Albemarle, the sale of Chemetall is a way to pay down debt it took on in 2015 when it purchased Rockwood Holdings for $6.2 billion.
-Chemetall was part of that deal, but for Albemarle the purchase was more about Rockwood’s lithium chemicals business, which is experiencing growth in the electric-vehicle battery sector.
+Albemarle took on a lot of debt in 2015 when it purchased Rockwood Holdings for $6.2 billion.
+Chemetall was part of that deal, but Albemarle saw the purchase as more about Rockwood’s lithium chemicals business, which is enjoying growth in the electric vehicle battery sector.

-Albemarle Chief Executive Officer Luke Kissam says the Chemetall sale will provide funds to invest in higher-priority businesses and reduce debt.

-The Baton Rouge-based firm recently sold businesses in mineral flame retardants and metal sulfides that have combined sales of $300 million per year.
+The Baton Rouge, La.-based firm recently sold businesses in mineral flame retardants and metal sulfides that have combined sales of $300 million per year.
 Last year, it earmarked its fine chemistry services business, with $200 million in annual sales, for divestment, but no movement on that deal has been reported.

 Credit rating agency Fitch Ratings says it expects Albemarle to allocate a “meaningful portion” of the proceeds from selling Chemetall to reducing its current debt of $3.6 billion.
-The agency also expects the sale to free up cash that allows Albemarle to further invest in its lithium business.
+The agency also expects the sale to free up cash that will allow Albemarle to further invest in its lithium business.

 Join the conversation